david-yost/BookNotes/atomic-habits.md

 5. "Run three miles" becomes "Tie my running shoes"

 > Standardize before you optimize.
 You can't improve a habit that doesn't exist.

+### 14 How to Make Good Habits Inevitable and Bad Habits Impossible

+Victor Hugo had agreed to write a new book for his publisher that was due in the summer of 1830.
+However, instead of working towards that he had been pursuing other projects and focusing on things other than writing.
+The publisher responded with a new 6 month deadline.
+His response to prevent himself from procrastinating again was having his assistance lock all of his clothes away except a large shawl.
+Prevented him from leaving the house and forced him to stay in and focus on his writing.
+In January of 1832 he released "The Hunchback of Notre Dame".

+Success can be just as much about making bad habits hard as it is about making good habits easy.
+This is a great example of the 3rd Law of Behavior Change to make it difficult.

+> Commitment Device - A choice you make in the present that controls your actions in the future.
+It is a way to lock in future behavior, bind you to good habits, and restrict you from bad ones.

+##### Examples
+1. Reduce overeating by purchasing food in individual packages instead of in bulk
+2. Voluntarily ask to be banned from casinos to prevent future gambling
+3. Some athletes will leave their wallets at home when traveling before weigh-in to prevent fast food buying so they can "make weight"

+These commitment devices increase the odds that you'll do the right thing in the future by making the bad habits more difficult.

+#### How to automate a habit and never thinka bout it again

+John Henry Patterson owned a store in a small town that faced a lot of employee theft in the mid 1800s.
+He bought a device called Ritty's Incorruptible Cashier, the first cash register of the time that automatically locked the receipts and cash between transactions.
+The employee theft disappeared overnight because the bad behavior was prevented by this machine that automated the transaction process and made stealing much more difficult.

+> The best way to break a bad habit is to make it impractical to do.
+Increase the friction until you don't even have the option to act.

+#### Onetime actions that lock in good habits

+These actions are things that happen one time but pay off again and again over time.
+Some of the examples from James' crowd sourced list of one time actions include:
+- Get a water filter to clean up your drinking water
+- Buy a good mattress and get some blackout curtains to sleep better
+- Buy a supportive chair or standing desk to improve your overall health
+- Delete games and social media apps on your phone to remove distractions and make you more productive

+Technology can also be a way to automate actions that would typically need to be repeated and could be hard, annoying, or complicated to do.
+This is extra useful in scenarios where the actions are not common enough that you can develop a habit around them.
+Infrequent actions like prescription refills or saving for retirement can be automated with technology and remove the "need" for these habits almost entirely by leveraging technology.